 eCommerce – A website that sells products or services where a user can purchase what they want without interacting with a human being.

-eBook – A book in downloadable digital format usually PDF.
+eBook – A book in downloadable digital format usually PDF or Amazon Kindle.

 Facebook – A social media network with over 2 billion monthly active users.
 Their March 2018 algorithm change makes it challenging for business pages to get good visibility.